 The timing is different as it reflects the customer journey.
-Think well before deciding on the final schedules for NPS email survey.
-If you send surveys too frequently - customers will likely get annoyed and that will hugely impact your response rate.
-If you send not enough surveys - you will lose data and might not be fast enough to react to a major issue.
+Think well before deciding on the final schedules for the NPS email survey.
+If you send surveys too frequently – customers will likely get annoyed and that will hugely impact your response rate.
+If you send not enough surveys – you will lose data and might not be fast enough to react to a major issue.

 Knowing the times when your customers are the most active is crucial for effective communication.
-Find out when your customers are the most likely to open and read your email, test different times and weekdays.
+Find out when your customers are the most likely to open and read your email, test different times, and weekdays.

 At the same time, the studies say that the best time of the week to send emails is Tuesday at 10 am.
-Other popular days are Thursday and Wednesday, and most popular times include 8 pm, 2 pm, and 6 am.
+Other popular days are Thursday and Wednesday, and the most popular times include 8 pm, 2 pm, and 6 am.
 Note, the time zone should correspond to the majority of your customers’ timezone, or ideally, modern technologies allow scheduling communications based on each person’s timezone individually.

-The lifespan of email is terribly short, which makes following up incredibly useful tool.
+The lifespan of an email is terribly short, which makes following up incredibly useful tool.
 Follow-up emails are worth the effort.
 Most emails get lost after 24 hours and if you didn’t hear back then, the best practice is to follow up.
 If you do, you have a 21% chance of getting a reply to your second email if the first goes unanswered.
-At Lumoa, we send one reminder in 3 days after the initial survey which has doubles the response rate of our NPS campaign.
+At Lumoa, we send one reminder in 3 days after the initial survey which has doubles the response rate of our NPS email surveys.